- Home >

 - Development Services

 The Development Services Department is responsible for ensuring that all development, including residential and nonresidential, complies with the State Building Codes, CAMA requirements, FEMA requirements, fire codes, zoning and all other local ordinances.
-The Town is currently working on drafting a Unified Development Ordinance.
-Click here to see sections of the draft UDO as they are released and the draft Comprehensive Plan.
+The Town adopted a new Unified Development Ordinance (which replaces Chapter 18, Land Use Development, in the Code of Ordinances).
+You can find the Town’s Comprehensive Land Use Plan here.

 The Department handles the following functions for the community: